ibringpizza/godaddy-appraisals/README.md

 # godaddy-appraisals
-Easily appraise domains from your command line
+Easily appraise lists of domains from your command line